 Please notify the Editorial Department of any contact detail changes, including email, to facilitate communication.

 There is no charge for the publication of manuscripts.

 The South African Journal of Sports Medicine reserves copyright of the material published.
 The work is licensed under a Creative Commons Attribution 4.0 (CC BY 4.0) International License.
 Material submitted for publication in theÂ South African Journal of Sports Medicine is accepted provided it has not been published elsewhere.
 TheÂ South African Journal of Sports Medicine does not hold itself responsible for statements made by the authors.

 The South African Journal of Sports Medicine is committed to protecting the privacy of the users of this journal website.
 The names, personal particulars and email addresses entered in this website will be used only for the stated purposes of this journal and will not be made available to third parties without the user’s permission or due process.
-Users consent to receive communication from theÂ South African Journal of Sports MedicineÂ for the stated purposes of the journal.
-Queries with regard to privacy may be directed to the Editor-in-Chief.
+Personal data collected is dealt with in accordance with the South African POPI Act, South Africa's equivalent of the EU GDPR.